MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model_1.md

     ![Contact table columns.](media/1A-Columns.png)

-16. Select the Close button in the lower right corner of the screen.
+16. Select the **Close** button to save your table.

 ## Task \#2: Create visit table
 The **Visit** table will contain information about the campus visits including the building, visitor, scheduled and actual time of each visit.
-We would like to assign each visit a unique number that can be easily entered and interpreted by
+We would like to assign each visit a unique number that can be easily entered and used by the staff.

-1. You should still have your power app open from the previous exercise.
+1. You should still have your app open from the previous exercise.

 2. Under the Data section, select the down arrow next to **Add Data**.